tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 and stroke order diagrams on your cards won't let you make a mistake and not notice it.

-The important part is to have a stroke order font included on your cards and presicely follow the order each time a card comes up.
+The important part is to have a stroke order font included on your cards and precisely follow the order each time a card comes up.

 ### What about Production RTK

-Sometimes you see people recommending to *do RTK after you're fluent*.
+Sometimes you see people recommending doing *RTK after you're fluent*.
 This means taking the first volume of the book *Remembering The Kanji* by James Heisig and making each kanji into an Anki card.
 After the first volume people usually skip the second one and continue with the third.